-- Completed sufficient credit to meet the total required graduate semester hours within 6 years of enrollment for the Family Nurse Practitioner concentration or 4 years of enrollment for the Nurse Educator concentration.
+- Completed sufficient credit to meet the total required graduate semester hours within 6 years of enrollment for the Family Nurse Practitioner, Adult Gerontology Acute Care Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner concentrations or 4 years of enrollment for the Nurse Educator concentration.
 Students may petition one time for a 1 year extension. - 2.
-Completed at Graceland University: - 33 total graduate semester hours with a minimum of 13 at Graceland for Family Nurse Practitioner and Adult & Gerontology Acute Care Nurse Practitioner concentrations; - 12 total graduate semester hours with a minimum of 8 at Graceland for the Nurse Educator concentration. - 3.
+Completed at Graceland University: - 33 total graduate semester hours with a minimum of 13 at Graceland for Family Nurse Practitioner and Adult & Gerontology Acute Care Nurse Practitioner concentrations; - 25 total graduate semester hours with a minimum of 25 at Graceland for Psychiatric Mental Health Nurse Practitioner concentration already have a MSN/FNP degree; - 39 total graduate semester hours with a minimum of 25 at Graceland for Psychiatric Mental Health Nurse Practitioner concentration already have a MSN/AGACNP or other master's degree; - 12 total graduate semester hours with a minimum of 8 at Graceland for the Nurse Educator concentration. - 3.
 Earned a final course grade of B or better in every course. - 4.
 Fulfilled all financial obligations to Graceland University. - 5.
-Filed with the Office of the Registrar at least 6 months prior to the anticipated certificate completion date.
+Filed online Application for Certificate with the Office of the Registrar at least 6 months prior to the anticipated certificate completion date.